 those sexy, sexy bullets.

 Once we’re done working together your life will be the life you have now, except more clear and more honest and more fully yours.
-You’ll know how to move in it differently.
-And you’ll have skills to help maintain that.
+You’ll know how to move in it differently, or at least think about it differently.

 Less glitzy than a whole new everything?
 Absolutely.
 But also a whole lot more rich.